Tantannn/BookingWebsite/README.md

 $ cd client          // go to client folder
 $ yarn # or npm i    // npm install packages
 $ npm start       // run it locally

-// deployment for client app
-$ npm run build // this will compile the react code using webpack and generate a folder called docs in the root level
-$ npm run start // this will run the files in docs, this behavior is exactly the same how gh-pages will run your static site
 ```

 ## Server-side usage(PORT: 5000)